gordicaleksa/pytorch-GAT/README.md

 Compare this to hardware needed even for the smallest of [transformers](https://github.com/gordicaleksa/pytorch-original-transformer#hardware-requirements)!

+On the other hand the `PPI` dataset is much more GPU-hungry.
+You'll need a GPU with 8+ GBs of VRAM, or you can reduce the batch size to 1 and make the model "slimmer" and thus try to reduce the VRAM consumption.

 ### Future todos:

-* Figure out why are attention coefficients on PPI 0 (for the second and third layer)
+* Figure out why are the `attention coefficients equal to 0` for the PPI dataset (second and third layer)
 * Potentially add an implementation leveraging PyTorch's `sparse API`

 If you have an idea of how to implement GAT using PyTorch's sparse API please feel free to submit a PR.
 I personally had difficulties with their API, it's in beta, and it's questionable whether it's at all possible to make an implementation as efficient as my implementation 3 using it.

-Secondly, I'm still not sure why GAT is achieving reported results on PPI while there are some obvious numeric problems in deeper layers as manifested by all attention coefficients being equal to 0.
+Secondly, I'm still not sure why is GAT achieving reported results on PPI while there are some obvious numeric problems in deeper layers as manifested by all attention coefficients being equal to 0.

-## Video learning material
+## Learning material

 If you're having difficulties understanding GAT I did an in-depth overview of the paper [in this video:](https://www.youtube.com/watch?v=uFLeKkXWq2c&ab_channel=TheAIEpiphany)